Anagabrielamantilla/TransferProspectivityLearning/README.md

 ## Models 📋

-The weights and biases of each trained model were saved in .h5 format.
+The weights of each trained model were saved in .h5 format.

 ## Créditos ✒️